boardgameio/boardgame.io/docs/documentation/phases.md

 #### Setup and Cleanup hooks

-Phases can also specify automatic "board actions" that occur at the beginning or end of a phase.
+You can also run code automatically at the beginning or end of a phase.
 These are specified just like normal moves in `onBegin` and `onEnd`.

 ```js
 phases: {